metteo/chip8-test-rom/README.md

                  otherwise 0.
 As a result, register VF not set to 1.
                  This undocumented feature of the Chip-8 and used by Spacefight 2019! game.

+## Note

+SCTEST.SRC is the original assembly of SCTEST.CH8 written in CHIPPER (see [this](http://www.pong-story.com/chip8/chp8_220.zip) zip file) dialect.

+There is an ongoing effort to port the original into [Octo](https://johnearnest.github.io/Octo/) syntax for easy assembly.